scala/scala3/docs/docs/reference/contextual/extension-methods.md

 def min(x: Number)(y: Number) = ...
 ```
 Note the swap of the two parameters `x` and `xs` when translating
-the right-binding operator `+:` to an extension method.
+the right-associative operator `+:` to an extension method.
 This is analogous
 to the implementation of right binding operators as normal methods.

 ### Generic Extensions

-The `StringSeqOps` examples extended a specific instance of a generic type.
-It is also possible to extend a generic type by adding type parameters to an extension method.
+The `IntOps` examples extended a non generic type.
+It is also possible to extend a specific instance of a generic type (e.g. Seq[String] -- see `stringOps` further below).
+And also generic types by adding type parameters to an extension method.
 Examples:

 ```scala
 def [T](xs: List[T]) second =